CREESTL/Perp/README.md

 This function adds address of the new token, checks if this address is valid.
 Also checks that pool hasn't been created yet.
 After it the router smart contract creates the pool for the new token, poolRewards, ParifiReward, configures setPoolShare and setParfiShare.
 Emits the TokenAdded event at the end.

+#### Addresses of deployed contracts can be seen in /scripts/deployedContractsOutput.json